Plant DetailShow Menu

 Description

-Its blooms are more noticeable during the nighttime hours, when they are also fragrant.
-Not liking direct sunlight, this plant contains pigments (Anthocyanin) that protect its young leaves from too much sunlight.
-Mature foliage can take on an attractive silver/pink hue when sunlight is present.
-Avoid deadheading old blooms, as that practice will affect future blooms.
+This species has attractive silver-flecked leaves and showy flowers.
+The plants are slow to mature and flower; maturity may take up to two years.
+Its blooms are more noticeable during the nighttime hours when they are also fragrant.
+In too much direct sunlight, the leaves will take on a reddish color.
+These pigments (anthocyanins) protect its young leaves like a natural sunscreen.
+Mature foliage can take on an attractive silver/pink hue when sufficient sunlight is present.

 See this plant in the following landscape: